This post contains affiliate links.

 From Belize City, the trip with San Pedro Belize Express Water Taxi costs $18 one-way and requires a bumpy 45-minute boat ride.

-From Chetumal, the trip costs $55 plus about $30 to cross the border and takes about three hours.
-(Click here to for a step-by-step guide and budget breakdown of the trip.)
+From Chetumal, the trip costs $55 plus about $30 to cross the border and takes about three hours – see my step-by-step guide and budget breakdown of the trip for more details.

 Once you exert all that effort, it’s kind of dumb to spend only a day or two enjoying the fruits of your labor!